Pato-elf/dartmudlet/README.md

 ```
 /setup   - Initialize variables, customize the display, start improve tracking database.
-/resetup - Remove then reinitialize timers, etc. Use to make updated DartMUDLet code active.
+/resetup - Remove then reinitialize timers, etc. Use to make updated DartMUDlet code active.
 ```
 Some of the rest are:
 ```